Jine the Engineers!

 Based out of Northern Illinois and the Chicago land area, we participate in numerous

 local and national re-enactments and living history events each year.
+We welcome one

-In portraying a Union Civil War combat engineer we follow the guidelines and live up
+In portraying a Union Civil War combat engineer we follow the guidelines and live up to

-maps and reconnaissance/scout positions.
+and reconnaissance/scout positions.

 In the past twenty years we've built three 20 to 25ft. tall Signal Towers (Glenview, IL.

 '97/'01 & Jackson, MI.
 '95), one 40ft Signal Tower (Minooka '06) and two 45ft. length

 wooded foot bridges (Palatine, IL.
 '93 & Billie Creek, IN.
 '04), and field trenches

 We have built field road abatis barricades at Murphreesboro '93, that successfully